henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 ## Extensibility of Information Elements

 A SACM data model based on this information model MAY include additional information elements that are not defined here.
 The labels of additional information elements included in different SACM data models MUST NOT conflict with the labels of the information elements defined by this information model, and the names of additional information elements MUST NOT conflict with each other or across multiple data models.
 In order to avoid naming conflicts, the labels of additional IEs SHOULD be prefixed to avoid collision across extensions.
-The prefix MUST include an organizational identifier and therefore, for example, MAY be an IANA enterprise number, a (partial) name space URI or an organization name abbreviation.
+The prefix MUST include an organizational identifier and therefore, for example, MAY be an IANA enterprise number, a (partial) name space URI, or an organization name abbreviation.

 # Structure of Information Elements